 Here’s a guide on how to use keywords and search engine optimization to create better results for your content.

-Now that you know the reason why content marketing fails, and how to avoid such predicaments for your content, it is necessary to know how good content marketing works.
+Now that you know the reason why content marketing fails, and how to avoid such outcomes for your content, it is necessary to know how good content marketing works.

 And the first step to engage in successful content marketing that will generate traffic for your blog is to avoid the mistakes listed out here.
 And use the steps suggested here to fix your content.

-So, do you want to learn more about content marketing?
+So, do you want to learn more about content marketing and become a better content creator?
 Subscribe to our Content Marketing Course for Beginners here.

-Now, its over to you!
-What’s the major reason why your content marketing effort has failed?
-I want to read your comments.
+Now, its your turn What’s the major reason why your content marketing effort has failed?
+Drop your comments below.